LoganBerryToolsDoc.tioga

 An attribute-pattern specification is of the form: "<attribute-type>(<pattern>): <attribute-value>".
 The attribute value may be either a token or a rope literal.
 The currently supported types of patterns include "exact", "prefix", "wildcard", "re", and "soundex" (see above for a description of these patterns).
 The pattern, along with its surrounding parenthesis, is optional.
 A missing pattern defaults to "DWIM".

-name LBBrowser or LoganBerryBrowser:
+LBBrowser or

 syntax